paulfioravanti/steno-dictionaries/README.md

 ## Categorisation

-The dictionaries are primarily divided up into four main types:
+The dictionaries are primarily divided up into five main types:

 1. **Briefs**: containing non-phonetic words and phrases that sometimes may have non-traditional, weird, or just "makes sense to me, personally" outlines.